Let’s admit it.

-The next day I explained again to that particular class that I wasn’t forcing anyone to sit in the classroom and disinterested students were free to leave.
+The next day I explained again, “I am not forcing anyone to sit in the classroom and anybody not interested is free to leave.”
+And the dust settled.

 Be careful to help interested students as much as you can.

 Also, there will always be some faultfinders in every class.
-Be ready to handle them, and above all, don’t lose heart.
+Be ready to handle them.

-9. Start a Blog
+#9: Start a Blog

 And I also wanted a platform where I could share new things with them.
 So, I started this blog.

-A blog can help you stay connected with your past students.
+A blog can help you stay connected with your students.
 They can read what you have to say without you being physically present.
 It can be of significant help to your students because they’d have useful advice ready for them whenever they need it.

 You shall be required to express your ideas with clarity, which in turn can help you sharpen your teaching skills.
 It’s a win-win situation for both the students and you.